liberize/rhythmbox-doubanfm-plugin/README.md

 This plugin will create a source in the left sidebar of rhythmbox.
 When activated, you can

-* Mark a song as favorite, skip a song, delete a song and refresh playlist through main menu.
+* Like/skip/del a song and refresh playlist.
-* Switch between channels in the right sidebar.
+* Switch channel in the right sidebar.

 There is a minimized view for DoubanFM tracks.
 When activated, you can:

+* Control music playing, like/skip/del a song and set window to keep above.
-* Douban covers support, automatically retrieve album art from douban.com.
+* Automatically retrieve and display album art from douban.com.
 * Share music and album to douban, sina, kaixin001, renren, fanfou and twitter.

 MainWindow: